Kingsessing, Philadelphia

 Kingsessing is a neighborhood in the Southwest section of Philadelphia, Pennsylvania, United States.
-On the west side of the Schuylkill River, it is next to the neighborhoods of Cedar Park, Southwest Schuylkill, and Mount Moriah, as well as the borough of Yeadon in Delaware County.
-It is roughly bounded by 53rd Street to the northeast, Baltimore Avenue to the northwest, Cobbs Creek and 60th Street to the southwest, and Woodland Avenue to the southeast.
+On the west side of the Schuylkill River, it is next to the neighborhoods of Cedar Park and Elmwood Park, as well as the borough of Yeadon in Delaware County.
+It is roughly bounded by the SEPTA Regional Rail Media/Wawa Line to the northeast, Baltimore Avenue to the northwest, Cobbs Creek and 60th Street to the southwest, and Woodland Avenue to the southeast.

 History

 The name Kingsessing, also spelled Chinsessing, comes from a Delaware word meaning "a place where there is a meadow".
 The historic Lenape, or Delaware as the English called them, had a village of the same name that roughly occupied the same site as where the current neighborhood was later developed.
 When the township was organized to encompass where the Lenape and a later Swedish village stood, it also was named as Kingsessing.

+Mount Moriah Cemetery was founded next to Cobbs Creek in 1855.
+The neighborhood near the cemetery is also known as Mount Moriah, part of which is in Elmwood Park.

+In 1669 Hans Månsson, a Swedish settler, received a patent for an 1,100-acre plantation along the Schuylkill River between the current location of 60th Street and Woodlands Cemetery, extending as far west as Cobb's Creek.

-Bartram's Garden, started by colonial botanist John Bartram in the late 1700s, is still operated in this neighborhood.
+Bartram's Garden, started by colonial botanist John Bartram in 1728, is still operated in this neighborhood.
 It had an international reputation and is considered the first true botanical garden in the United States.
 It has been designated as a National Historic Landmark.

-The S. Weir Mitchell School was added to the National Register of Historic Places in 1986.
+The S. Weir Mitchell School, Regent-Rennoc Court and Anna Howard Shaw Junior High School are on the National Register of Historic Places.

+Demographics

+As of 2011, Kingsessing is 83.2% black.